Insulated-gate bipolar transistor: Device structure

 An IGBT cell is constructed similarly to an n-channel vertical-construction power MOSFET, except the n+ drain is replaced with a p+ collector layer, thus forming a vertical PNP bipolar junction transistor.
 This additional p+ region creates a cascade connection of a PNP bipolar junction transistor with the surface n-channel MOSFET.
 The whole structure comprises a four-layered NPNP.

 History

 The bipolar point-contact transistor was invented in December 1947 at the Bell Telephone Laboratories by John Bardeen and Walter Brattain under the direction of William Shockley.
-The junction version known as the bipolar junction transistor (BJT), invented by Shockley in 1948.
+The junction version, known as the bipolar junction transistor (BJT), was invented by Shockley in 1948.
 Later a similar thyristor was proposed by William Shockley in 1950 and developed in 1956 by power engineers at General Electric (GE).
 The metal–oxide–semiconductor field-effect transistor (MOSFET) was later invented at Bell Labs between 1959 and 1960.

 The basic IGBT mode of operation, where a pnp transistor is driven by a MOSFET, was first proposed by K. Yamagami and Y. Akagiri of Mitsubishi Electric in the Japanese patent S47-21739, which was filed in 1968.